Updated on May 28, 2019

 }

-How everything works now – each time a user changes something in Gantt, we call promise handler in the App component and update MessageArea, which prints action details on the page.
+How everything works now – each time a user changes something in Gantt, we call the promise handler in the App component and update MessageArea, which prints action details on the page.
 It’s exactly what we wanted.

 If we run the app now and change some tasks or links, we should see appropriate messages under the Gantt chart.